 The departments primary regulators are the Federal Reserve Bank and the State of Wyoming with both regulators conducting regularly scheduled exams of the department.
 In addition, the department has an annual audit performed by an outside accounting firm.
 The department maintains errors and omissions insurance.

-The department maintains investment relationships with Federated Investors, Morgan Stanley, Goldman Sachs, Morgan Keegan, BMO Capital Markets and Stifel Nicholaus.
+The department maintains investment relationships with Federated Investors, Morgan Stanley, Goldman Sachs, Raymond James, BMO Capital Markets, Colorado State Bank & Trust (BOK) and Stifel Nicholaus.

 About our Trust Staff